Kasun1Don/portfolio/README.md

 <img src="./docs/Lnav.png" width="600"> &nbsp;

-I decided to add jump links using # in the anchor links to jump between the diffent section of my portfolio on the home page rather than scrolling.
+I decided to add jump links using # in the anchor links to jump between the different section of my portfolio on the home page rather than scrolling.
 I decided the scrolling behavior was too abrupt so I changed the scrolling behavior to "smooth" which is much more pleasing.

 <img src="./docs/Lheader.png" width="500"> &nbsp;